 Saudi Arabia

-Handshakes between men are gentle and may last for a long time.
-It is not common to shake hands with Muslim women.
-Use titles and surnames to show respect.
+Handshakes between men are gentle and may last longer.
+They don't usually shake hands with Muslim women.
+Use titles and surnames as a sign of respect.

-Islamic traditions are strictly followed.
+Strict adherence to Islamic traditions.
 Business relationships are based on personal trust.
 Meetings may be interrupted many times, so be patient.

 Food culture

-Halal dietary rules are followed.
-It is polite to accept invitations for tea and coffee, and it is usually polite to drink three cups.
-Only the right hand is used for dining.
+Follow the rules of halal diet.
+It is polite to accept an invitation for tea and coffee, and it usually takes three cups to be polite.
+Use your right hand only.

 Avoid gifts related to religion.
-Do not give alcoholic food or drinks, or pigskin products.
-Avoid giving statues and other figurines of people.
+Do not send alcoholic food or drinks, and pigskin products.
+Avoid giving away figures such as statues.

 土耳其